dzungpnguyen/ai-rationality/README.md

 - safety: Estimated safety; contains 3 unique values (low, med, high)
 - decision: Car acceptability; contains 4 unique values (unacc, acc, good, vgood)

-The class distribution is as below:
+The class distribution is as follows:

 - unacc: 1210 instances (70.02%)
 - acc: 384 instances (22.22%)
 - good: 69 instances (3.99%)
 - vgood: 65 instances (3.76%)

-## Method
+## Methodology

-As the classes "unacc" and "acc" take about 92% of the dataset, we choose these 2 classes to test our AI agents.
-The goal is to find 1 representative car (meaning 1 median-like row) for each class, then ask 100 agents their decisions on each car and compare their answers to the decisions given by the dataset.
+Since the "unacc" and "acc" classes account for about 92% of the dataset, these 2 categories are selected for evaluating the performance of our AI agents.
+The goal is to identify one representative car (using the most median-like row) for each class, abd then ask decisions from 100 agents for each car.
+The responses provided by these agents will be compared to the actual decisions in the dataset.

 ### 1. Find median-like rows

-After performing data cleaning and feature engineering to transform variables of type object to type integer, we calculate the median values of every column in each class.
-The most representative row is the one that has the minimum distance to the median values.
-Detailed code in `data_processing.ipynb`.
+After performing data cleaning and feature engineering to transform categorical variables into numerical representations, we calculate the median value for each column within each class.
+The most representative row is determined by selecting the row with the minimum distance to the median values of the class.
+Detailed process in `data_processing.ipynb`.

-Here are 4 median-like rows corresponding to 4 classes:
+Here are four median-like rows corresponding to each class:

 **Class unacc**
 - buying_price:       high